What Are Webhooks?

 Collection Events

-Get notified when a wallet is credited, enabling you to provide service seamlessly.
+Get notified when a wallet is credited, enabling you to provide service

 Setting Up Webhooks on Embedly Dashboard